Day 2: Aschaffenburg

 a view of the castle from the Pompejanum terrace.

 Another view of the castle from the edge of the terrace.
 You can just about see a girl sunbathing on a bench behind the flowers.

-The bronze Statue Reflection in the founain pool of the Pompejanum garden.
+Reflection in the founain pool of the Pompejanum garden.
 It is the work of Ursula Ullrich-Jacobi.

 Sculpture by Helena Papantonioy displayed in the Pompejanum garden